1

 General Benefits

 Anesthesia benefits are provided for medical, surgical and radiological procedures.
 Anesthesia reimbursement is based on actual anesthesia time.
+Providers should bill the exact number of minutes during which services were provided.
 One (1) unit of service equals fifteen minutes of anesthesia time.
 Anesthesia time begins when the anesthetist starts member preparation for induction in the operating room or an equivalent area and ends when the member may be safely placed under post-operative care.
 No additional benefits are provided for emergency conditions or the member's physical status.

 Reimbursement for anesthesia includes all of the following: